pks5/machineblocks/README.md

-# machineblocks
+# Machine Blocks
-SCAD library for creating 3D printable LEGO-compatible building blocks that can contain electronics, mechanics and more.
-[OpenSCAD](https://openscad.org/) must be installed to open SCAD files and export them to STL.
+Toolkit for creating 3D-printable and LEGO-compatible building blocks that can contain electronics, mechanics and anything else.
+[OpenSCAD](https://openscad.org/) must be installed.

 ## Website
 https://machinemania.net